premium cast iron cookware

 Today, with cast iron seemingly more popular than ever, people see their saucepans, skillets, tea kettles, griddles and roasters as more than just cookware — they’ve become cultural symbols of tried-and-true Southern cooking.
 And as we’ve realized that what was good for our grandparents is quite literally even better for us (if we cared for it and didn’t ruin the patina), we’ve come to appreciate their value enough to understand that a top-shelf cast iron cooking vessel is worth a somewhat-higher investment on the front end.
 You just have to look at the extra cash you’re spending on higher-grade cast-iron cookware like it’s actual food you’ll prepare in it: What you put in will always be worth more by the time it’s coming out.

-Southern Kitchen is fortunate to have people on the team who know a bit about cooking in high-end cast iron, and two team members were happy to help explain what you’re getting when you upgrade.
+Southern Kitchen is fortunate to have people on the team who know a bit about cooking in high-end cast iron, and are happy to help explain what you’re getting when you upgrade.

-One is Josh Conner, who as an online buyer for Southern Kitchen knows what to look for and why details matter.
+One is Josh Conner.
 As a graduate of the Johnson & Wales University College of Culinary Arts and alumnus of several influential Atlanta restaurants (see his bio below), he’s always a good resource of info when it comes not only to products but also recipes.
-Our other expert is chief merchant Sean Pruett, who may not have the culinary arts degree but has over a decade of retail experience, and cures and smokes his own bacon at home.
+Our other expert is Sean Pruett, who may not have the culinary arts degree but has over a decade of retail experience, and cures and smokes his own bacon at home.
 We trust these guys and you can too.

 So how do you know what to spend, and what makes higher-end cast iron cookware worth the higher price?